stanman71/Priscilla/README.md

 - joining of new devices is deactivate
 - you have to active the joining in smarthome / settings / devices
 - zigbee2mqtt setting to allow joining: {permit_join: true}
+- if you remove devices from your network and don't change your network_key, they can rejoin, even without the permission

 </br>